 The areas of professional practice for speech-language pathologists are rapidly expanding, as are the types of clients they are expected to serve.
-In fewer than two years, our Master’s program in speech-language pathology will expose you to broad clinical experience as well as academic instruction so that you are well-positioned to enter the workforce.
+In fewer than two years, our master’s program in speech-language pathology will equip you with broad clinical experience as well as academic instruction so you are well-positioned to enter the workforce.

 Speech-Language Pathology (M.S.)